John Kundla

 John Albert Kundla (July 3, 1916 – July 23, 2017) was an American college and professional basketball coach.
 He was the first head coach for the Minneapolis Lakers of the National Basketball Association (NBA) and its predecessors, the Basketball Association of America (BAA) and the National Basketball League (NBL), serving 12 seasons, from 1947 to 1959.
 His teams won six league championships, one in the NBL, one in the BAA, and four in the NBA.
 Kundla was the head basketball coach at the University of St. Thomas in Saint Paul for one season in 1946–47, and at the University of Minnesota for ten seasons, from 1959 to 1968.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1995 and the College Basketball Hall of Fame in 2006.

 Early life

 Kundla was born in the mining town of Star Junction, Pennsylvania to parents from Jakubany, at that time Austria-Hungary, now Slovakia.
 He moved to Minneapolis at age 5.
 He attended Central High School in Minneapolis.

 Playing career

-After attending and playing basketball for Minneapolis Central High School (which closed in 1982), Kundla attended the University of Minnesota and was a standout for the Minnesota Golden Gophers basketball the late 1930s.
+After attending and playing basketball for Minneapolis Central High School (which closed in 1982), Kundla attended the University of Minnesota and was a standout for the Minnesota Golden Gophers basketball in the late 1930s.

+In 1939, Kundla played a partial season of minor league baseball.
+He batted .314 with 9 home runs in 57 games playing first base for the Paducah Indians in the Class D level Kitty League.